Radicale – Keep Track of Your

-Wondering how to sync contacts, calendars and tasks without relying on Google, Apple or Microsoft?
-Radicale is a self-hosted calendar, task and contact management software for your home server.
-It doesn't boast a wide array of features, but excels at what it does.
-Radicale is free, open source and supports various clients.
+How to sync contacts, calendars, and tasks without depending on Google, Apple, or Microsoft?
+Radicale, a self-hosted calendar, task, and contact management software for your home server, prioritizes functionality over a multitude of features.
+Radicale is free, open source, and compatible with various clients.

 Prerequisite¶